 The Senate Permanent Subcommittee on Investigations says federal agencies need to take full responsibility for the children’s care.

-Two years ago the subcommittee , detailing how HHS placed more than a dozen immigrant children with human traffickers after officials failed to conduct thorough background checks to sponsors.
+Two years ago the subcommittee released a report, detailing how HHS placed more than a dozen immigrant children with human traffickers after officials failed to conduct thorough background checks to sponsors.
 To prevent this from recurring, HHS and the Department of Homeland Security (DHS) signed a memorandum, agreeing to establish procedures together within a year to protect unaccompanied minors who come to the United States.
 The agencies have not completed the new guidelines, and said they would tell senators Monday, by close of business, when they would complete the agreement.

 The systemic problems may not have originated with Trump.
 Yet, the rapid increase of child separation as a tactic by this administration, without providing adequate safeguards, means the problem is now just worse.